fsharp/fslang-design/RFCs/FS-1045-func-to-fsharpfunc-overloads.md

 # F# RFC FS-1045 - Add ``Func`` overloads of ``FuncConvert.ToFSharpFunc`` for use from C#

-As noted in [this issue](https://github.com/Microsoft/visualfsharp/issues/1847) qe need to make it possible to use ``FuncConvert.ToFSharpFunc`` in .NET Standard 2.0 and .NET CoreApp 2.0 programming.
+As noted in [this issue](https://github.com/Microsoft/visualfsharp/issues/1847) we need to make it possible to use ``FuncConvert.ToFSharpFunc`` in .NET Standard 2.0 and .NET CoreApp 2.0 programming.

 One approach is to add overloads to this API taking ``System.Func`` values.
 This RFC covers the detailed proposal for this suggestion.